ral-facilities/datagateway-api/README.md

 - `safety` - this uses [safety](https://github.com/pyupio/safety) to check the
   dependencies (pulled directly from Poetry) for any known vulnerabilities.
 This session gives the output in a full ASCII style report.
+- `tests` - this uses [pytest](https://docs.pytest.org/en/stable/) to execute the
+  automated tests in `test/`, tests for the database and ICAT backends, and non-backend specific tests.
+More details [here](#running-tests).

 ### Pre Commit (Automated Checks during Git Commit)
 To make use of Git's ability to run custom hooks, [pre-commit](https://pre-commit.com/)